-I very much recognise the very real concern many households have about the rising cost of living; particularly increasing energy costs.
+I absolutely recognise the very real concerns about the rising cost of living; particularly increasing energy costs.
 Current inflation is being driven by rising energy costs, provoked by surging demand after the pandemic as well as Russia’s invasion of Ukraine, which in turn has put pressures on living costs.

 The Government has put in place a number of measures to help households with increasing costs and there is local support available too.